mikolajczukpiotr/mikolajczukpiotr/README.md

 - 🚀 I specialize in developing dynamic, user-focused web and mobile applications using **React**, **React Native**, **Vue.js**, **Next.js** and **TypeScript**.

-- 🌱 Actively developing expertise in Next.js, while expanding my skills in PHP and Golang to tackle diverse backend and cross-platform challenges.
+- 🌱 Actively developing expertise in Node.js to tackle diverse backend and cross-platform challenges.

 - 💡 Passionate about crafting intuitive, scalable, and maintainable solutions for modern platforms, ensuring optimal performance and user experience.